Presentation Tips

 The Real Purpose of Outlining

-Next time you need to create a presentation, try this:
+Next time you need to create a presentation, try this: Before you open PowerPoint, open a blank document.

 Write down your core message in one sentence.
 List your 3-5 main supporting points.
-Under each point, add the key evidence, examples, or data.
+Under each point, add the key evidence and data.
 Arrange everything in logical order.
 Add your opening and closing.
+Then open PowerPoint and start building slides.
+Or skip the manual build and feed your outline into an AI PowerPoint Generator.
+It turns a structured outline into draft slides in minutes, so you spend your time refining instead of formatting.